Dagonail/TMPS-1/LAB2/LAB2/LAB2/Behavioral/README.md

 ## Task
 Implement 5 behavioral patterns

 *NOTE: This program was developed implementing 5 patterns each time, and each time from different category.
 Please, don't jugde the logic of the project.
-Main purpose was to studey patterns*
+Main purpose was to study the patterns.
+Is hard to link them or to create a logic in this kind of development*

 ## What was implemented?
 1. Chain of Responsability